Jekyll Island: Development of the Jekyll Island Authority

 Some of the later construction projects have included the Soccer Complex, the Jekyll Island Tennis Center, gaining Historic District status and designation as a National Historic Landmark in 1978, and opening the Jekyll Island 4-H Center in 1983.
 Most recently, the Authority completed the Georgia Sea Turtle Center.
 The Georgia Sea Turtle Center aims to rehabilitate and return to nature cold stunned and other wounded turtles, the primary species impacted by cold stunning is the critically endangered Kemp's ridley sea turtle.

 Due to an increasing number of competitive sites, the island had suffered declining numbers of visitors since the late 20th century.
 In 2006, the Authority planned to revitalize the island.
 In 2007 it selected Linger Longer Communities LLC (through a competitive process) as its private partner to redevelop a portion of the Island.
 After a year of planning and hosting public forums throughout the state of Georgia, the Authority and Linger Longer developed a revitalization plan.
 It includes a renovated Convention Center, with construction of a mixed-use public Beach Village to increase the number and variety of attractions nearby.
 These will be oriented to pedestrian uses: an area for new retail shops and a public beach-side promenade.
 By legislative mandate, sixty-five percent of the island is and will remain in a mostly natural state (including parks and picnic areas).

 A once-per-day toll has been charged for several decades to enter Jekyll Island.
-In 1985 the daily rate was $1, as of August 2009 it was $5, and later raised to $8, with an annual pass at $55.
-Also an annual pass may be purchased at the Guest Information Center before entering the island.
+In 1985 the daily rate was $1, as of August 2009 it was $5, and later raised to $10, with an annual pass at $100.
+An annual pass may be purchased at the Guest Information Center before entering the island.

 Demographics

-2020 census

-Note: the US Census treats Hispanic/Latino as an ethnic category.
-This table excludes Latinos from the racial categories and assigns them to a separate category.
-Hispanics/Latinos can be of any race.
+Jekyll Island was first listed as a census designated place in the 2020 U.S. census.

 Use as a filming location

 Scenes from the films X-Men: First Class, Glory, The Legend Of Bagger Vance, Jekyll Island, and The View from Pompey's Head have been filmed on Jekyll Island.
 On October 27, 2014, Red Zone Pictures filmed here for Magic Mike XXL (2015), starring Channing Tatum.

-In 2016, an episode for The Walking Dead Season 7 was filmed on the island, as well as part of an episode in season 10 in 2019.
+In 2016, a season 7 episode of The Walking Dead was filmed on the island, as well as part of an episode in season 10 in 2019.
 In 2021, some scenes for The Menu were filmed on Driftwood Beach.
 The musical version of The Color Purple (2023) shot several scenes on Driftwood Beach in March 2022.